2008 FIA GT Monza 2 Hours

-The 2008 FIA GT Monza 2 Hours was the second round of the 2008 FIA GT Championship season.
+The 2008 FIA GT Monza 2 Hours was the second race of the 2008 FIA GT Championship season.
 It took place at Autodromo Nazionale Monza, Italy, on May 18, 2008.

 The #61 Prospeed Competition Porsche was initially disqualified after winning the GT2 class due to a refueling infraction.
 The team however appealed and their victory was reinstated.

 Race results

 Class winners in bold.
 Cars failing to complete 75% of winner's distance marked as Not Classified (NC).
 Cars with a C under their class are running in the Citation Cup, with the winner marked in bold italics.